 - The breathtaking wonder of Nature that man calls Er Wang Dong represents an incredible marvel of geology only recently discovered.
-Furthermore, prior to the year 2012, the true extent of this staggering site remained unknown.
+Perhaps even more amazingly, prior to the year 2012, the true extent of this staggering site remained unknown.

-- However, all this changed, to the amazement of the world, a few years ago.
-A team of intrepid explorers finally undertook the task of investigating the truly gargantuan system in 2012.
-In fact, these individuals spent more than a month within the cave system, doing just that.
+- At that time, a team of intrepid explorers finally undertook the task of investigating the truly gargantuan system in the year 2012.
+Remarkably, in fact, these brave individuals spent more than a month within the fabulous cave system, doing just that.

-- Nevertheless, many tunnels within Er Wang Dong still remain a mystery to explorers.
-So far, the total explored tunnel length has reached 138,251 ft (42,139 m).
+- Many tunnels within Er Wang Dong still remain a mystery to explorers, however, despite the efforts of this group.
+That fact’s not surprising, though, considering its astounding expanse.
+So far, the explored tunnel length has reached 138,251 ft (42,139 m).

 Er Wang Dong Formation and Geology

 The truly magnificent Er Wang Dong formed an incredibly long time ago.
 Researchers estimate that it formed in what scientists now know as the Ordovician Period.
 This period lasted a total of nearly 45 million years, beginning roughly 488 million years ago.